 How to calculate interest on the late payment of GST?

 Interest applies to the late payment of GST.
-According to Section 50 of the Central Goods and Service Act 2017 which states the following provisions.
+Section 50 of the Central Goods and Service Act 2017 states the following provisions.

 (1) Every person who is liable to pay tax in accordance with the provisions of this Act or the rules made thereunder, but fails to pay the tax or any part thereof to the Government within the period prescribed.

 He shall for the period for which the tax or any part thereof remains unpaid, pay, on his own, interest at such rate, not exceeding eighteen per cent., as may be notified by the Government on the recommendations of the Council.

 Explaining the above provision in laymen’s language.
 Here every person stands for all the taxpayers who are registered under GST, who are not able to pay GST within the period prescribed are liable to pay tax at the rate of eighteen percent.

 Take an example, A taxpayer fails to make a payment of Rs.
 20,000 GST for January which was payable on 20th February.
 The taxpayer makes payment on 10th March.
 Please advise him how interest will be calculated.